kaliop/gulp-assets-builder/doc/mincss.md

   // Should we minify with csso?
   minify: true,

-  // (Optional; defaults to '.'; false to disable)
+  // (Optional; defaults to "."; false to disable)
-  // Where should we write sourcemaps (relative to 'dest')
+  // Where should we write sourcemaps (relative to "dest")
-  sourcemaps: '.',
+  sourcemaps: ".",

   // (Optional; defaults shown below; false to disable)
   // gulp-autoprefixer options
-  autoprefixer: { flexbox: 'no-2009', grid: false },
+  autoprefixer: { flexbox: "no-2009", grid: false },

   // (Optional; defaults shown below)
   // gulp-csso options